md-zaman/jenkins-learning/Notes.md

     if you notice while installing docker compose, the binaries have been installed in /usr/local/bin/docker-compose

+To test that docker-compose is installed, enter following command: docker-compose
+  - lists all the options and details of the command.

 Starting from Video 21
 Section 3: Getting Started with Jenkins